Her New Knife

-Her New Knife is an American shoegaze band from Philadelphia, Pennsylvania.
-The group consists of lead vocalist and guitarist Edgar Atencio, drummer Elijah Ford, guitarist Ben Kachler and bassist Carolina Schooley.
+Her New Knife is an American shoegaze band formed in Tallahassee, Florida in 2020 and currently based in Philadelphia, Pennsylvania.
+It comprises vocalist-guitarist Edgar Atencio, drummer Elijah Ford, guitarist Ben Kachler and bassist Carolina Schooley.
+Their music has been variously described as shoegaze, noise rock, and indie rock.

 History

-A group of students would meet at Florida State University in 2020, and form Her New Knife.
-They would later release a series of extended plays (EPs) over the years, Destroza (2021), Nightcore+++ (2024), Chrome Is Lullaby (2024).
-Her New Knife would also co-headline on a tour by American shoegaze band Julie.
+The quartet formed at the Florida State University in 2020 and relocated to Philadelphia in 2022.
+They released a series of extended plays (EPs) over the years, including Nightcore and Chrome Is Lullaby in 2024.
+The band supported Julie during their fall 2024 tour.

-Artistry
+Musical style and influences

-Cady Siregar of The Fader felt Her New Knife followed in the footsteps of other rock bands like Spirit of the Beehive and They Are Gutting a Body of Water.
-While Stereogums Abby Jones commented on "purepurepure", saying that it "toes the line between melodic and uneasy, driven by an eerie bassline that seems to creep along Edgar Atencio's whispery vocals."
+Cady Siregar of The Fader felt Her New Knife "followed in the footsteps" of other rock bands like Spirit of the Beehive and They Are Gutting a Body of Water.
+While Stereogums Abby Jones commented on their song "Purepurepure", saying that it "toes the line between melodic and uneasy, driven by an eerie bassline that seems to creep along Edgar Atencio's whispery vocals."
+Their genre has often been classified as indie rock, shoegaze and noise rock among others.
+(Note: Musical styles: